nicholaselich/Strava-ML/README.md

 September 2024

 ## Background
 As an avid runner and aspiring Data Scientist, I had an exciting opportunity to combine my interests by analyzing my own running data.
-Using runs recorded on my Garmin Forerunner 735XT watch and uploaded to the popular exercise tracking app Strava, I developed a neural network model with PyTorch to predict my future race times based on predictors such as Elevation Gain and # of Rest Hours.
+Using runs recorded on my Garmin Forerunner 735XT watch and uploaded to the popular exercise tracking app Strava, I developed a neural network model with PyTorch to predict my future race times based on variables such as Elevation Gain and # of Rest Hours.

 ## Workflow
 - Data Preparation: data download from Strava, initial look at data